bandachi/CCC2015Q1/README.md

 In order to write this code, I learned how to:

-  -Use the Scanner class in Java
+  - Use the Scanner class in Java

-  -Read the input in Java
+  - Read the input in Java

-  -Call an array in Java
+  - Call an array in Java

-  -Create an output in Java
+  - Create an output in Java